AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Apps in the modifier value cannot have a wildcard, e.g. `$app=com.*.music`.
 Rules with such modifier are considered invalid.
-In AdGuard Browser Extension MV3, regexps and any tld domains are not supported.
+In AdGuard Browser Extension for Chrome MV3, `regexp` and `any_tld domains` are not supported.

 :::